UNIVERSITY STUDENT APARTMENTS

 Medical Plaza and Ft.
 Douglas

 Medical Plaza Towers have coin-operated washers and dryers located on the 14th floor.
 The washers and dryers are owned and operated by Mac-Gray Laundry Systems.
-To report a problem call 1-800-MAC-GRAY (1-800-622-4729).
+To report a problem call 1.800.MAC.GRAY (1.800.622.4729) or use the CSC ServiceWorks Service Request app.

 Medical Plaza Tower apartments do not have washing machine or dryer hookups.
 Medical Plaza townhouses and Fort Douglas houses have washing machine and 220 volt dryer hookups.